 Apply a leak detector solution or soapy water to a propane tank’s connector valve and outlet.
 Then, open the cylinder valve to see if bubbles start to form.
 If bubbles develop, double-check the connection by closing the valve, tightening it, and opening the valve again.
 At this point, if bubbles still develop, the tank is defective and must be replaced.

-The Bottom Line on Propane Safety
+The Bottom Line on Forklift Propane Tank Use and Storage

 Propane safety is a key consideration, especially if a business uses propane-powered forklifts.
 By educating workers about propane tank safety, a business can lower its risk of propane-related accidents.